animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 \end{align}
 $$

-where $n \in \mathbb{N}$ is the energy-level, $r$ is the radius, and $\propto$ represents monotonic proportionality (monotonic meaning not necessarily linear, can be a curved monotonic proportionality, or can be linear).
+where $n \in \mathbb{N}$ is the energy-level, $r$ is the radius, and $\propto$ represents monotonic proportionality (monotonic meaning not necessarily linear, can be a curved monotonic proportionality, e.g. exponential, or can be linear).

 According to de Broglie,